Publius-Fabius/lawd/README.md

 # LAWD - Lightweight Asynchronous Web Development

+> A Promise is just a continuation, and a continuation is just a coroutine.

 A toolkit for developing lightweight web applications.
 This package uses libpgenc (also hosted on this account) for expression parsing.

 - lawd/error.h - Error codes and utility functions.